Beginner Track • Topic 18

 Here is the full picture of competition authorities, including what each sole source document is actually called:

 FAR Part 6: Justification and Approval (J&A).
-Non-commercial, open market procurements above the SAT.
+Open-market acquisitions using Part 6 competition authorities, including commercial acquisitions that are outside the Part 12 simplified procedures lane.
 Authority: 41 U.S.C.
 3304 / 10 U.S.C.
 3204.

 FAR Part 8: Limited Sources Justification.
 Orders from Federal Supply Schedules (GSA).
 Authority: FAR 8.405-6.

 FAR Part 12: Commercial Sole Source Justification.
-Commercial item buys using simplified procedures under $9M.
+Commercial product and commercial service buys using FAR 12.201-1 simplified procedures.
 Authority: 41 U.S.C.
-1901 and 1903.
+1901 through $9M; 41 U.S.C.
+1901 and 1903 for qualifying 12.001(c) actions through $15M.

 FAR Part 16: Exception to Fair Opportunity.
 Task and delivery orders off IDIQ and requirements contracts.
 Authority: FAR 16.507-6.